g-harel/website/README.md

 ## Deployment

-To publish Go changes outside the `./functions` directory, commit/push the changes and run ./scripts/update-function-deps.sh`.
+To publish Go dependency changes outside the `./functions` directory, commit/push the changes and run ./scripts/update-function-deps.sh`.

 This project's resources are all managed using [Terraform](https://www.terraform.io).
-Any change to the master branch will automatically be applied (using [Cloud Build](https://cloud.google.com/cloud-build)).
+Any change to the main branch will automatically be applied (using [Cloud Build](https://cloud.google.com/cloud-build)).
 However, some initial manual setup is required:

 * A [Source Repository](https://cloud.google.com/source-repositories) must be connected to the GitHub project to act as a trigger for [Cloud Build](https://cloud.google.com/cloud-build).
 * [Cloud Build](https://cloud.google.com/cloud-build)'s [Terraform](https://www.terraform.io) build step requires a [terraform cloud builder image](https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/terraform) available in the project's [Container Registry](https://cloud.google.com/container-registry).
 Instructions available [here](https://github.com/GoogleCloudPlatform/cloud-builders-community#build-the-build-step-from-source).